Mercator (ship): History

 Mercator made her seventh cruise in 1934, sailing from Pitcairn Island, Tahiti, Papeete, to the Marquesas Islands and Honolulu for a Belgo-French scientific expedition.
-It proved to be a fairly remarkable one to those preceding World War Two.
+It proved to be a fairly remarkable one to those preceding World War II.
 At the end of this expedition, two of the famous Easter Island statues, that had transported back to Europe on board the Mercator, were donated by the Chilean government, one to France and one to Belgium.

 In 1936 Mercator had the honor of bringing home the remains of the Flemish missionary and apostle of the lepers, Pater Damiaan, from Molokai island in Hawaii.

-On February 21, 1940, Mercator set out for her last cruise before World War 2.
+On February 21, 1940, Mercator set out for her last cruise before World War II.
 She sailed to Rio de Janeiro and afterward arrived in Boma in the Democratic Republic of the Congo.

 From early 1945 to mid 1947, the ship was under the control of the British Admiralty as a submarine depot ship.
 After her release from naval duties, the ship went back to Belgium to receive extensive maintenance work.
 On 20 January 1951, she returned to service as a training ship and completed 41 voyages, sailing almost all seas.
 After that she performed quite a few scientific missions.
 In addition she competed in Tall Ships Races from Torbay-Lisbon (1956), Brest-Canary Islands (1958) and winning line honours in the Oslo-Ostend (1960) race.

 From 1932 to 1960 she had just two commanders: Captain R. Van de Sande (from 1932 till 1955), Captain R. Ghys (from 1955 till 1960).

 In 1964, Mercator became a floating museum in Ostend, moored in front of the City Hall, and since 1996 has been given National Heritage status.
 On 30 September 2016, Mercator was removed from her usual mooring and dry-docked for an extensive overhaul elsewhere in Ostend harbour.
 She returned on 29 March 2017 to her usual berth and role as a museum ship.